jamestomasino/stutter/README.md

 ## Privacy Policy

 This browser extension collects no user data.
-Nothing about your is stored or maintained.
+Nothing about your usage is stored or transfered to any server.
 It can be used offline.

 ## License